teddiebrock/blank-spaces/index.md

 <br>
 I'm a Canadian (Vancouver, BC) living in London, UK.
 <br>
-<br>In 2017 I graduated with a Bachelor of Arts from the University of Victoria in English Literature with a focus on media studies and digital humanities.
+<br>In 2017 I graduated with a Bachelor of Arts from the University of Victoria in English Literature with a focus on media studies (film + sound) and the digital humanities (maker-spaces).

-I care a lot about community, art, and social justice & how these things can come together.<br>
+I am interested in exploring, designing, + building equitable futures from an arts + humanities perspective.<br>
 <br>
 <br>
-( * ) I made this tiny webspace with GitHub Pages & Jekyll using <br>helpful tutorials by the [Programming Historian](https://programminghistorian.org/).
+( * ) I made this tiny webspace with GitHub Pages + Jekyll using <br>helpful tutorials by the [Programming Historian](https://programminghistorian.org/).